withastro/roadmap/proposals/0000-markdown-content-redesign.md

 There is a complexity drawback in the implementation details outlined above where the resolved content of `src/posts/foo.md` is dynamic and changes based on the call to `resolveId`.
 This is a valid use of `resolveId()` (it supports the `importer` argument for this exact reason) BUT Vite's support here is rough and we'd appear to be the first to rely on this less-touched code path (ex: https://github.com/vitejs/vite/issues/5981).
 On initial investigation, I don't think an alternate implementation is possible since both `vite.build()`  and `import.meta.globEager` need to use the unmodified import without query params.
 Vite's automated CI running on Astro should mitigate this somewhat.

-The `import.meta.glob` and `import.meta.globEager` API is more complex to understand, vs. the very literal `Astro.fetchContent()`.
-This RFC takes the stance that the fact that these APIs are well-documented and battle-tested is worth the complexity cost vs. `Astro.fetchContent()`.
-However, see the "Alternatives" section below for a few different options for continuing to maintain an additional `Astro.fetchContent()` API as the "simple" interface.

 # Alternatives

-A previous version of this RFC removed all helpers, and asked the user to use `import.meta.glob` directly themselves.
-This meant less maintainance/overhead for Astro, but that API suffers from a few problems:
+A previous version of this RFC removed all helpers, and asked the user to use `import.meta.glob` &  `import.meta.globEager` Vite APIs directly themselves.
+This meant less maintainance/overhead for Astro, but the Vite API suffers from a few problems:

 1. Not well documented outside of being an advanced Vite API
 2. unneccesarily complex (ex: when do I use `import.meta.glob` vs. `import.meta.globEager()`.
-Also, what is `import.meta`?)
+Also, what is `import.meta` anyhow?)

-However, based on feedback from the community I realized that we could keep the idea of a helper while fixing some of the problems of `Astro.fetchContent()`.
+Based on feedback from the community in this RFC, I realized that we could keep the idea of a helper while still fixing some of the problems that plagued the current `Astro.fetchContent()` API.
 This new `Astro.glob()` has the following benefits over `Astro.fetchContent()`:

-1. Not just for Markdown, this is a generalized wrapper around `import.meta.globEager()`
+1. Not just for Markdown, this is a generalized wrapper around `import.meta.globEager()` for basic usage
 2. Easy to understand the connection to `import.meta.glob()`, if your use-case needs that more flexible API
+3. Easy to use, no need to know what `import.meta` and `globEager` do

 # Adoption strategy

 1. We update documentation to document `Astro.glob()` over `Astro.fetchContent()`, with helpful migration docs.
 1. `Astro.fetchContent()` will be removed and throw an error, telling you to replace with `Astro.glob()`.

+While this is a breaking adoption strategy, the error message will be clear and `fetchContent` is fairly easy to find-replace across your codebase.

+The larger breaking change will be the fact that frontmatter data is no longer merged onto the main object (`post.title`), and is instead exported as `post.frontmatter.title`).
+Both our migration docs and the error message should help the user provide TS typings that will make these updates easier with TS errors inline.

 # Unresolved questions